sge-network/sge/.github/PULL_REQUEST_TEMPLATE.md

 Please check the options that are relevant.
 This PR introduces

-- [ ] Bug fix (non-breaking change which fixes an existing issue)
+- [ ] Patch: Bug fix (non-breaking change which fixes an existing issue)
-- [ ] New feature (non-breaking change which adds new functionality)
+- [ ] Minor: New feature (non-breaking change which adds new functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Major: Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update